amberbase/amberbase/docs/concept.md

 * `Collection` equivalent of a table.
 It is identified by a name and can store multiple JSON `Documents`
 * `Document` A JSON object stored in the database in one collection, one tenant, and is identifieable via a unique id
 * `Subscription` A capability of the client library and proprietary server API to get all updates that fall under a certain `Subscription Scope`
 * `Client Cache` A copy of database objects present in the client.
-The goal is to synchronize this cache
+The goal is to synchronize this cache as soon as the client is connected to the server (again).

 ## Use Cases